-Use the invoice price as the starting point for negotiating.
-It's far better to work up from the dealer's price to start your negotiations.
+Use the dealer's price as the starting point for negotiating.
+It's a good idea to use the dealer's price to start your negotiations.
 For new cars, you can find the dealer's invoice price and the dealer's true cost after rebates on the internet.
 Then, you can negotiate up from the dealer's cost rather than down from the asking price.

 Don't buy in a hurry.
 Take time to compare prices at several dealers.
 And remember this general rule of car buying: If you take a long time to decide and you're willing to walk away from the dealership, the lower the price will go.
-Of course, you have to spend considerable time with a salesperson before you walk out—he or she won't care until after investing significant time in you.
+Of course, you have to spend considerable time with a salesperson before you walk out—the salesperson won't care until after investing significant time in you.

 Resist the urge to buy more car than you can afford.
 Don't buy a more expensive car by financing it for a longer period of time.
 You'll pay a bundle in interest that way.